Bachelor's

 - The same academic catalog year must be used for the bachelor's degree and minor.

-- An Associate of Applied Science degree or certificate of at least 30 credits earned at any accredited college or university may be used to meet requirements for a minor in the Bachelor of Arts degree.
+- An Associate of Applied Science degree or certificate of at least 30 credits earned at any regionally accredited college or university may be used to meet requirements for a minor in the Bachelor of Arts degree.

 - Students must satisfactorily complete the requirements for a minor before the bachelor's degree can be awarded.